 12:30 am: Arrival at Suvarnabhumi Airport (BKK) (GMT + 7)

-Since there are no trains and only taxis are available at these off hours – we decided to stay in the airport for the night.
+Since there are no trains and only taxis are available at these off hours – we decided to stay in the airport until morning.

 Thailand 4G Sim: 49 Baht backpacking

-6:00 am: Went to Super Rich to exchange Peso to Baht – located on the ground floor
+6:00 am: Went to Super Rich Money Changer to exchange Peso to Baht – located on the ground floor of the airport

 7:00 am: Train to Phaya Thai station (45 baht each x2)